vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/mkdocs-plugins/index.md

 ## 7. Mermaid

-!!! attention "This plugin is no longer used in this site!"
+!!!
+Attention "This plugin is no longer used in this site!"

 [MkDocs Mermaid2](https://github.com/fralau/mkdocs-mermaid2-plugin) is a plugin to render textual graph description into [Mermaid](https://mermaid-js.github.io/mermaid) graphs (flow charts, sequence diagrams, pie charts, etc.).